beakerbrowser/beaker-virtual-fs/README.md

   // load any data needed to display the node in the sidebar or in the expanded state async readData () {}

+  // used internally during diffs to copy state from the given node copyDataFrom (node) {}

   // mutators
   async rename (newName) {}
   async copy (newPath) {}